-CHAPTER III Core Capacity Final Interim Policy Guidance
+CHAPTER III Core Capacity CIG Policy Guidance

-Although the text of MAP-21 with regard to the Core Capacity program is very similar to that for the New Starts program, FTA believes Core Capacity projects can be treated a bit differently because they are located in established, proven successful transit corridors.
-Therefore, one of FTA's key objectives for implementing the Core Capacity Program is to create a simple, easy to understand process that can be easily administered by FTA.
+Although the text in law for Core Capacity is very similar to that for New Starts, FTA believes Core Capacity projects can be treated a bit differently because by definition they are located in established, proven successful transit corridors.
+Therefore, one of FTA's key objectives in implementing the Core Capacity provisions is to create a simple process that can be easily administered by FTA.
 FTA uses simple eligibility parameters, simplified evaluation measures, and expanded "warrants" based on readily available, easily verifiable information whenever possible to make the process less burdensome for both FTA and Core Capacity project sponsors.
-FTA believes the process maintains an appropriate degree of analytic rigor as a basis on which to make Capital Investment Grant (CIG) program funding decisions.
+FTA believes the process maintains an appropriate degree of analytic rigor as a basis on which to make Capital Investment Grants (CIG) program funding decisions.